My research focuses on the biology of genomic conflicts and what they can tell us about the evolution of conflict and cooperation more generally.

 With Manus Patten I work on the so-called paradox of the organism.
 This is the fact that despite the opportunity for agents like selfish genetic elements and cancer cells to erode the organism from within, they usually do not.
 But why not?
 We were recently awarded a $250,000 grant over three years from the John Templeton Foundation to formally address this.
 We will be hiring a postdoc and organize a conference on the topic.

 The foundations of the gene’s-eye view of evolution

 For the past half century, the study of social evolution has benefited greatly by the so-called gene’s-eye view of evolution.
 Indeed, the gene’s-eye view was instrumental in bringing selfish genetic elements to the forefront of evolutionary biology and genetics.
 I am interested in the history of the gene’s-eye view of evolution, especially its relationship with the empirical study of selfish genetic elements (see also here and here).

 Why are transposable elements so common, and the genomes so large, in some species but not in others?

 Transposable elements are selfish genetic elements that can self replicate and insert into new locations in the genome.
-My work centers on how changes in modes of inheritance, such as the evolution selfing, sex, and increases in ploidy, affect the evolutionary dynamics of transposons.
+My PhD work with Stephen Wright (University of Toronto) centered on how changes in modes of inheritance, such as the evolution selfing, sex, and increases in ploidy, affect the evolutionary dynamics of transposons.
 I am also interested in how transposons contribute to variation in genome size, particularly in plants.
 I have studied these questions in a variety of plant systems, including Arabidopsis, Capsella, and Oenothera.